sufka861/AB-test/README.md

 > **API reference**

  Full documentation of the API calls can be seen at: https://documenter.getpostman.com/view/24139741/2s8Z711C7C
+9. [x] http calls logger - configured in the middleware directory, writes call logs inside logs folder, filename: http.log 10.[x] error logs - configured in the middleware directory, writes call logs inside logs folder, filename: error.log. operates from the errorHandler middleware (info will follow)
+11.[x] error handler - consists of 3 parts:
+12.[x] express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
+13.[x] errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers 14.[x]
+Custom Errors - in the errors' directory.
+Classes that extends Error class, with status and message to pass to the error handier at the end.
+More can be added if we need them.

 > **Instructions**
 1. [x] Using the calls to the render website via Postman you can create and start AB test / Feature Flag experiments.
 2. [x] View lists of exist experiments and planned future experiments.
 3. [x] app.js  – the entry point of the system
-4. [x] Router folder – consists of a map of all the API points for both server and client
+4. [x] Router – consists of a map of all the API points for both server and client
 5. [x] Controllers – direct the functionality of the system6.
 6. [x] Services – contain th business logic of the system.
 7. [x] Data Base – MongoDB.
-8. [x] Checkout Our Api Documentation :
+8. [x] repositories .
-9. [x] http calls logger - configured in the middleware directory, writes call logs inside logs folder, filename: http.log 10.[x] error logs - configured in the middleware directory, writes call logs inside logs folder, filename: error.log. operates from the errorHandler middleware (info will follow)
-11.[x] error handler - consists of 3 parts:
-12.[x] express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
-13.[x] errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers 14.[x]
-Custom Errors - in the errors' directory.
-Classes that extends Error class, with status and message to pass to the error handier at the end.
-More can be added if we need them.
+9. [x] middleware – contain all the error and logs functions.
+10.[x] models – contain the schemas  that connects to the database through mongoose.

 > **Tests**>